SmileHub/anr-by-thread/README.md

 2) Pressing "back" somehow might relte to the Thread which might be not fully handled after it's completion while rxjava way does something extra to handle it's Threads inside.

+Bonus:

-What is more interesting is that if I uncomment the Toast in mian activity ANR case disappears, although Toast isn't displayed as it's called from the non UI thread:
+What is more interesting is that if I uncomment the Toast in main activity ANR case disappears, although Toast isn't displayed as it's called from the non UI thread:

 //Toast.makeText(mGooglePayButton.getContext(), "onTimeReceived done", Toast.LENGTH_LONG).show();//to make same environment as in PaymentsUtil